SunWeb3Sec/DeFiHackLabs/README.md

 [Transaction debugging tools](https://github.com/SunWeb3Sec/DeFiHackLabs/#transaction-debugging-tools)

-**Disclaimer:** This is solely a proof of concept of past DeFi hacked incidents and is intended only for educational purposes.
+**Disclaimer:** This content serves solely as a proof of concept showcasing past DeFi hacking incidents.
+It is strictly intended for educational purposes and should not be interpreted as encouraging or endorsing any form of illegal activities or actual hacking attempts.
+The provided information is for informational and learning purposes only, and any actions taken based on this content are solely the responsibility of the individual.
+The usage of this information should adhere to applicable laws, regulations, and ethical standards.

 ## Getting Started